Here are the 100+ best Black Friday deals at Lowe's: DeWalt, GE, Samsung and more

 Shop Black Friday deals on everything from chandeliers to bathroom cabinets today at Lowe's

-Pfister Rancho 2-Handle Widespread WaterSense Mid-Arc Bathroom Sink Faucet for $109 (Save $20)
+Pfister Rancho 2-Handle Widespread WaterSense Mid-Arc Bathroom Sink Faucet from $99 (Save $20 to $30)

 Kohler Highline White Elongated Chair-Height Two-Piece WaterSense 12-Inch Toilet for $219 (Save $30)